WSDOT-GIS/GeoPortal/config/README.md

 		"layerType": "esri.layers.ArcGISTiledMapServiceLayer",
 		"url": "http://www.wsdot.wa.gov/geosvcs/ArcGIS/rest/services/Shared/WebBaseMapWebMercator/MapServer"
 	},

+## initialBasemap ##

+Specifies the initial basemap to choose from the basemap gallery widget once it has loaded its data.

+Note that you must have specified `mapOptions.lods` to use this parameter.

+	"initialBasemap": "Topographic",

 ## geometryServer ##
 The ArcGIS Server Geometry server that will be used when a geometry server is required.